MoKmo176/kickstarter_analysis/README.md

 ## Overview of Kickstarter Analysis

 ### Purpose
 This analysis of the Kickstarter campaign is to dileniate patterns and discover positive correlations of Successful campaign performance.
 Based on a variety of statistical and qualitative values, including Failed and Canceled outcomes or categorical data, we aim to design meaningful data-driven insights through visulations of the best performing segments of the crowdfunding campaign.
 The data segmentations in A Practical Analysis of Kickstarter Campaigns focuses on the following quantitative values: # of Backers, $ value of Pledged, and $ value of Goal.
 Furthermore, metrics such as Percent Funded & Average Donations are represented to further evaluate Successes within Categories and Subcategories.
-We can uilize the updated datasets with tables & charts to stand as crowdfunding benchmarks for future analysis.
+We can utilize the updated datasets with tables & charts to stand as crowdfunding benchmarks for future analysis.

 ## Analysis and Challenges